watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 # How to configure the advanced Elasticsearch settings
 This guide shows how to configure the advanced Elasticsearch settings in watsonx Assistant's Search integration.
-Specifically, there are two types of settings under `Advanced Elasticsearch Settings`: custom filters and query body.
+Specifically, there are two types of settings under `Advanced Elasticsearch settings`: custom filters and query body.

 <img src="assets/advanced_elasticsearch_settings.png" width=518 height=459 />